d-a-v/gputainer/CADModels2Cosypose/README.md

 ## Explanation
 ---

-### Build
+### 1. Build
----
-On top of the build classicaly done for all the components of this containers, here are the specifity of this module.

-During the `2.Build` phase, the container is built following the same reasoning as the others modules.
+During the `2.Build` phase, the container is build following the same reasoning as the others modules.
 The main difference happens in the `user-postinstall`.

 First, environment variables are set in the container.
-THen, blender is installed.
+Then, blender is installed.
 Feel free to modify the version of Blender according to the releases.
 However, we cannot garanty that it will not affect other parts of the system.

 Finally, [blenderproc](https://github.com/DLR-RM/BlenderProc) is configured and used to download necessary textures.

-### Data generation process
+### 2. Data generation process
----

 This process is run in parallel to speed up the computation.
 Different slurm jobs will be run.

-### Post-generation process
+### 3. Post-generation process
----

 The data generated in each of these batches are gathered in a single folder, to make them usable for the training phase.